 One system to check out is the SYLVANIA Smart+ range (branded as OSRAM LIGHTIFY in some countries), which comprises indoor and outdoor lighting options including standard A19 bulbs, LED flood and spotlights and flexible lighting strips, as well as outdoor garden lights.
 There are white and color options available, and the choice of hues stretch into the thousands – perfect for holiday lighting.

 Alongside its own apps (for Android and iOS devices) SYLVANIA Smart+ bulbs can also be controlled via partner systems such as SmartThings, Belkin WeMo, and the Wink Hub.
-There’s also voice control support for Amazon Alexa, with support for Apple HomeKit/Siri on the way.
+Voice control options include Amazon Alexa and the Google Assistant, while some indoor bulbs benefit from Apple HomeKit/Siri support.
 So, if you’ve already invested in a smart home system, you may find you can simply add Smart+/LIGHTIFY bulbs to your home without the need for additional controllers.

-The $69.99 SYLVANIA Smart+ Gardenspot Mini RGB Lighting Set includes a 14-foot run of nine external RGB lights and an outdoor, wet-rated power supply.
-It doesn’t include a controller, so if you don’t already own a compatible smart home hub, you’ll also need to add the $29.99 SYLVANIA Smart Gateway Zigbee controller to your shopping list.
+The $70 SYLVANIA Smart+ Gardenspot Mini RGB Lighting Set includes a 14-foot run of nine external RGB lights and an outdoor, wet-rated power supply.
+It doesn’t include a controller, so if you don’t already own a compatible smart home hub, you’ll also need to add the $30 SYLVANIA Lightify Zigbee controller to your shopping list.

 The lights themselves are mounted on short, plastic spikes which can be easily fixed into a lawn or flower bed.
 The cables are flexible too, so the LEDs can be angled toward the house, trees, or ornaments as you wish.
 If you’re fixing the lights to a deck, steps or another flat surface, you can use a screwdriver to unclip the LEDs from the spike and surface mount.